Captive-Studio/captive-sdk/captive-authentication/README.md

 $ bundle
 ```

-Copy the migrations with the command :
+Copy the migrations with the command into your application :

 ```bash
 $ rails captive_authentication:install:migrations